U.S. Fighter Jets Intercept Russian Bomber Flying Near Alaskan Coast For Second Straight Day

 For the second consecutive day, U.S. fighter jets were scrambled to intercept a Russian bomber flying near the coast of Alaska in what appears to be an escalation of Russian testing of American defenses.

 The incidents took place this week in the international skies off the coast of Alaska, NBC News reported.
 A pair of F-22 fighter jets were sent along with a surveillance craft to follow two Tu-95 bombers and two Su-35 fighter jets.
-The Russian aircraft never actually entered American airspace, but did reach a buffer zone known as the Alaska Air Defense Identification Zone that triggers a response from the U.S.
+The Russian aircraft never actually entered American airspace but did reach a buffer zone known as the Alaska Air Defense Identification Zone that triggers a response from the U.S.

 The Russian incursions are a semi-regular occurrence, officials from the North American Aerospace Defense Command said.